-The Blended Finance Taskforce has commissioned a series of working papers released alongside and contributing to its consultation paper, "Better Finance, Better World".
+The Blended Finance Taskforce has developed a series of working papers alongside its flagship paper, "Better Finance, Better World".

 FINANCING SUSTAINABLE LAND USE